Be the first to hear about new surveys and studies.

 The Six Americas Over Time

-Since 2012, the Alarmed segment has more than doubled in size, growing from 12% of the U.S. population in 2012 to 26% in 2022 (+14 percentage points).
-The Alarmed segment is now similar in size to the Concerned (27%).
-Conversely, the Cautious segment has decreased in size from 29% in 2012 to 17% in 2022 (-12 percentage points).
-The Concerned, Disengaged, Doubtful, and Dismissive segments have remained relatively similar in size over the last decade.
+Over the past ten years, the Alarmed have grown more than any other audience, from 15% in 2014 to 26% in 2024 (+11 percentage points).
+Conversely, the Cautious have decreased in size the most during that time, from 23% in 2014 to 18% in 2024 (-5 percentage points).
+Additionally, the percentage of Americans who are either Alarmed or Concerned has increased from 47% in 2014 to 54% in 2024 (+7 percentage points).
+The Disengaged, Doubtful and Dismissive audiences have remained relatively similar in size over the past decade.
 Overall, Americans are becoming more worried about global warming, more engaged with the issue, and more supportive of climate solutions.

 Since 2008, we have conducted many additional studies on these six audiences, including: